raleel/cfi-srd/0010_Spells.md

 | **Cost:** 1/Intensity | **Range:** 0 |
 | **Area:** Caster | **Resist:** N/A |

 This spell alters the appearance of the caster to that of any humanoid or person-shaped bipedal form.
 Height and Weight change is limited to ±5 SIZ, respectively, but within that range, a caster may choose to become fat or thin, tall, or short, or even alter gender.
 Hair, clothing, and equipment may be changed along with appearance.
 The caster's facial features may be changed as desired, even to the extent of perfectly imitating another existing person.
-The spell is subject to disbelief as per other Illusion spells (see page XX).
+The spell is subject to [disbelief](0009_Magic.md?id=attempting-to-disbelieve) as per other Illusion spells.
 The spell does not alter the caster's scent, and if touched, the caster still feels the same as their original shape and clothing.

 ---
 ## Chant